Destinations Greece Athens

 The Sense rooftop is worth a sunset drink even as a non-guest

-InsiderFor the Parthenon view, ask for a room facing Dionysiou Areopagitou on the fourth floor or higher — the lower and courtyard-facing rooms are quieter but you lose the view.
-Sense, the rooftop, has a retractable roof, so it runs year-round, not just summer — and there's a second restaurant, MODERN, on the ground floor that most guests walk straight past.
+InsiderFor the Parthenon view, ask for a room facing Dionysiou Areopagitou on the fourth floor or higher; the lower and courtyard rooms are quieter, but you lose the hill.
+Sense, the rooftop, has a retractable roof, so it runs year-round rather than just summer, and there’s a second restaurant, MODERN, on the ground floor that most guests walk straight past.

 What it's known for